-Successful appeals will not result in a new academic decision, as the Standing Committee does not re-examine student work.
-However, candidates in respect of whom an appeal is upheld may be awarded further opportunities to have work considered, or some other remedy applied as appropriate.
+13.4.2 Successful appeals will not result in a new academic decision as the GRSB Appeals Standing Committee does not re-examine a student's work.
+In the case of an appeal being upheld, the student will be given the opportunity to resubmit their work or will have an alternative remedy applied as appropriate.

-13.5 Graduate Training Elements Appeals
+13.5 Graduate Training Elements Appeal